-The latest have been New Jersey's innovative highway redesigns in Trenton and Atlantic City and the still-not-completed Rose Kennedy Greenway park blocks over Boston's massive "Big Dig."
-In a study carried out by the Trust for Public Land's Center for City Park Excellence, it was found that the average size of the nation's freeway parks is about nine acres, and that, on average, each one covers 1,620 linear feet of highway.
+The latest decks have been New Jersey's innovative highway redesigns in Trenton and Atlantic City and the still-not-completed series of Rose Kennedy Greenway parks over Boston's massive "Big Dig."
+[See "Filling the Cut," March 2006, page 65.]
+In a study carried out by the Washington, D.C.-based Trust for Public Land's Center for City Park Excellence, it was found that the average size of the nation's freeway parks is about nine acres